 This “nuclear delete” option is far more popular than you think.

-They felt as though one of your posts was about them.
+They believed that one of your posts was about them.

 Take the following example.